SamuelDataE/API_StockMarketData/02-Replit/0Replit_Setup.md

 <br><br><br><br>

 In order for this code to be called via external web, the script must always be running.
 In other words, the cloud server must be online so that the script can download the data from Alpha Vantage at all time.
 To ensure that the script is always running and does not automatically go offline after some time, we must activate **Always On**.
 To do this, click on the blue Python symbol at the top right.
 In order to activate this, you must either buy "My Cicles" or make a paid subscription.
-It is recommended to take the **Hacker** subscription.
-With this version you also get more storage space in your database.
+It is recommended to make a **Hacker** subscription.
+With this subscription you also get more storage space in your database.
 You can find the prices [here](https://replit.com/pricing).
 <br><br>
-If you have bought the "My Cicles" or made the Subscription, activate the **Always On**.
+If you have bought the "My Cicles" or made the subscription, activate the **Always On** function.
 <br><br>
 ![Alt Image Text](./Images/RP_Setup22.png "Setup22")